 Here’s how it works.
 Any business owner can download the app from Play Store and register with their mobile number.
-During the registration process, one has to enter details about the kind of business they are operating, be it a restaurant, a pharmacy, a meat shop, a salon or a grocery store.
-Once in, the owner can now send e-bills to customers, create staff login to manage their tasks, track day-to-day sales, build product catalog to sell online and supervise deliveries.
+During the registration process, he/she has to enter details about the kind of business they are operating, be it a restaurant, a pharmacy, a meat shop, a salon or a grocery store.
+Once in, the owner can now send e-bills to customers, create staff login to manage their tasks, track day-to-day sales, build product catalogue to sell online and supervise deliveries.
 For each step, Raseedbook team has recorded detailed videos demonstrating the process to help the merchants.

 To use this feature, Raseedbook charges no money from the merchants.
 Currently, over 10,000 local businesses across India are using the app for its e-billing feature.
 Of this, around 450 businesses have signed up with the platform to set up their online shop, and this is where the founders hope to make money.
 “The vendor has to pay Rs.
-2,000 as one time listing facilitation service fee,” explains Kumar.
-Like clockwork, the team of five reaches out to the business owner to help build a product catalog and set up the online shop.
+2,000 as a one-time, listing-facilitation service fee,” explains Kumar.
+Like clockwork, the team of five reaches out to the business owner to help build a product catalogue and set up the online shop.
 “If the shop gets online orders worth Rs.50,000 or more in a month, only then the owner has to pay a minimal amount of Rs.500 to Raseedbook… It’s just 1%,” explains Kumar adding that the pricing is still in experimental stages.

 A team of five to serve 300 businesses may seem too little, but Kumar says that owners rarely need the start-up’s help once the online shop is up and running.
 He says that the owners contact Raseedbook to calibrate their delivery details, such as increase the delivery radius or reset the delivery fee.
 All the shops with Raseedbook are listed on its app and a daily notification sent from the app to users increases activity for these businesses.